svenssonjoel/COPPE/README.md

   - type: batch_normalize <- this is a new layer (that gets input from above)?
     name: conv <- what is this? why is the BN layer named conv
   ```
+    - This is a layer of type conv?
+Yes
+    - This is a new layer (that gets input from above)?
+Yes
+    - What is this? why is the BN layer named conv?
+It is the name for the output of the batch norm layer.
+It is arbitrarily chosen.
+I called it conv because the batch_norm layer is a post-processing function so I just ignored it and called the output conv (coz conv here performs the main functionality).
+But the naming is arbitrary here.